BEFORE

 neighbors, and care for sick neighbors.

-I may be wrong, yet I believe that if we live a fanatic life
+I may be wrong, yet I believe that if we live a fanatic or a

 it is right and good to move steadily forward at a rapid, yet not a frantic,